logo

 The site of the Astoria, prior to demolition

-We can no longer visit the Astoria, or taste their magnificent creations, but we will taste the sweet delights from the city’s heritage bakeries:
+We can no longer visit the Astoria, or taste their magnificent creations, but we can still taste the sweet delights from the city’s heritage bakeries: stay tuned for our next heritage bakery and tasting!

 2 responses to “The Astoria Confectionary & Tea-Room”